duke-shiny-ed/website/README.md

 ## Update your "Meet the Team" page

+- You will need the blogdown R package.
+You can install it using `install.packages("blogdown")`.
+- Clone the website repo.
 - Go to *content* -> *authors* to find your folder.
 - In your folder, update your information in the *_index.md* file.
 Leave the field blank if you don't want to include that info.
   - **Note:** Only include a link to your Twitter account if you use it as a professoinal account.
 Don't include links to any personal social media.
   - Add a photo to the folder.
 Be sure the photo is called *avatar.jpg*.
 (A .png should also work).
+  -

 ## Resources